naikymen/PED/README.md

         Log files will appear inside the entry folder for single entries, unless a An additional logfile will appear for list entries at the working directory.
+### Output
+Entry folders are created for each one as "PEDXXXX"

+Inside